rickychang/letterpress-bot/README.md

 * Current word ranking function is very simple
   * For every playable word, only consider one set of tiles to play that word
   * Selected set of tiles is greedily choosen to maximize free tiles claimed

+## Starting bot

+Run something like this:
+`java -Xms512m -Xmx900m -Djava.awt.headless=true -jar target/LetterpressBot-assembly-0.1.jar`

+*Note* you have to add your own Twitter account auth keys to `src/application.conf`